Tediore/My-HASS-config/README.md

 - Roku TV

 Some of my favorite automations include:
-- Opening the garage door if the garage service door is opened within 3 minutes of arming the alarm (because that means we're driving somewhere)
+- Opening the garage door if the garage service door is opened within 3 minutes of arming the alarm (because that means we're biking or driving somewhere)
 - Adjusting my Google Home speakers' volume depending on which app is casting to them (since streaming radio is noticeably quieter than casting music from Google Play Music or Spotify)
 - Enabling sleep mode (lights and media players off, security system armed, play white noise) when my wife or I press the buttons on our nightstands
 - Turning the lights and media players off and setting the thermostat to away when the security system is armed away